doitsujin/dxvk/README.md

-# DXVK
+# DXVK - Amazing Project :)

-A Vulkan-based translation layer for Direct3D 9/10/11 which allows running 3D applications on Linux using Wine.
+An Vulkan-based translation layer for Direct3D 9/10/11 that allows running 3D applications on Linux using Wine.

-For the current status of the project, please refer to the [project wiki](https://github.com/doitsujin/dxvk/wiki).
+For the current status of the project, please refer to the [project folder](https://github.com/doitsujin/dxvk/wiki).

 ## How to use
-In order to install a DXVK package obtained from the [release](https://github.com/doitsujin/dxvk/releases) page into a given wine prefix, run the following commands from within the DXVK directory:
+In order to install an DXVK package obtained from the [release](https://github.com/doitsujin/dxvk/releases) page into a given wine prefix, run the following commands from within the DXVK directory:

 ```
 export WINEPREFIX=/path/to/.wine-prefix
 ./setup_dxvk.sh install
 ```

-This will **copy** the DLLs into the `system32` and `syswow64` directories of your wine prefix and set up the required DLL overrides.
-Pure 32-bit prefixes are also supported.
+This will ** copy ** the DLLs to the `system32` and` syswow64` directories for the wine prefix and set the required DLL overrides.
+32-bit prefixes are also supported.

-The setup script optionally takes the following arguments:
+The installation text optionally includes the following arguments:
-- `--symlink`: Create symbolic links to the DLL files instead of copying them.
+- `--symlink`: create symbolic links to DLL files instead of copying.
 This is especially useful for development.
-- `--with-d3d10`: Install the `d3d10{_1}.dll` helper libraries.
+- `--with-d3d10`: Install help libraries` d3d10 {_1} .dll`.
-- `--without-dxgi`: Do not install DXVK's DXGI implementation and use the one provided by wine instead.
-This is necessary for both vkd3d and DXVK to work within the same wine prefix.
+- `- don-dxgi`: Do not install the DXVK DXGI application and use the wine-supplied application instead.
+This is necessary for vkd3d and DXVK to work with the same wine prefix.

-Verify that your application uses DXVK instead of wined3d by checking for the presence of the log file `d3d9.log` or `d3d11.log` in the application's directory, or by enabling the HUD (see notes below).
+Verify that the user of your application is DXVK instead of wined3d by checking that the application directory contains the log file `d3d9.log` or` d3d11.log`, or enable HUD (see notes below.)

-In order to remove DXVK from a prefix, run the following command:
+To remove a DXVK from a prefix, do the following:
 ```
 export WINEPREFIX=/path/to/.wine-prefix
 ./setup_dxvk.sh uninstall